Through what channels can you attract European tourists?

 Figure 1: European outbound tourism segments and their main niche markets

 We segment the European outbound tourism market based on the mindsets of travellers (Figure 1).
 This approach is best suited to small and medium-sized tourism businesses.
 Within these main segments, there are several niche markets.
 There can be some overlap between segments, with niche markets belonging to multiple segments.
-Our model includes the most interesting niche markets for you, but it is by no means an exhaustive list.
+Our model includes the most interesting niche markets for you, but is by no means an exhaustive list.

 - Specialise in one or a few segments, preferably those you have experience with.
 Perform a market analysis to discover where your opportunities lie.